dmitrime/srw/README.md

 You must provide a custom implementation of a Graph class.
 It must support the following: iterate_outgoing_edges() -- returns a Graph::iterator object.

-Graph::iterator has the following fields: v2 -- neighbouring node
+Graph::iterator has the following fields: end() -- returns true if there is nothing more to iterate v2 -- neighbouring node data -- timestamp when the connection was created

-data -- timestamp when the connection was created Graph is loaded with load_graph_file() function that must also be implemented.
+Graph is loaded with load_graph_file() function that must also be implemented.

 The implementation relies on OpenMP for parallelization of some code parts.